Online Resource Library

 An exercise stress test provides the doctor with information about how your heart works during physical activity.
 The test can show whether enough blood flows to your heart when it's working hard.
 This helps to determine:

 - Your likelihood of having coronary artery disease (CAD) or to see how serious this disease is in those who are known to have it;

 - If you have any abnormal heart rhythms;

 - The effectiveness of your current treatment plan – including medications and procedures like angioplasty;

-- A safe and effective exercise intensity to start an exercise program at.
+- A safe and effective exercise intensity and plan.

-Individuals will meet with a doctor before the test to review medical history and conduct a checkup and again after the test to review the results.
+Individuals will meet with a doctor before the test to review medical history and again after the test to review the results.

 A support person is welcome to accompany you to all your scheduled appointments and education classes (note that classes are currently paused due to COVID-19).
-This support person other will not be able to be with you in the treadmill lab during your exercise stress test but can be present to discuss the results of the test with you and the doctor after the test.
+This support person will not be able to be with you in the lab during your exercise stress test but can be present to discuss the results with you and the doctor after the test.

-Our main clinic office is located on the lower level of Repsol Sport Centre at 2225 Macleod Trail South.
+Our main clinic office is located on the lower level of MNP Community & Sport Centre located at 2225 Macleod Trail South.
 This is the white tent building across from Stampede grounds.
 Enter the facility through the main south entrance.